eucalyptus/faststart/centos6/README.md

 This version installs from the tarball, but puts the proper .repo files in place to enable yum update to work

-One issue is that selinux can't be disabled without a reboot, so until that is fixed try re-booting when the startup process fails, then re-run the fastinstall.sh script.